Fort Bribie

 Taking the northern CASL as zero northerly displacement, the southerly displacements of the fortifications are as follows:

-000m Northern CASL (searchlight - on beach)
+000m Northern CASL (searchlight - demolished remains are on the beach)

-384m Battery Observation Post (BOP)
+384m Battery Observation Post

 414m Northern Mine Control Hut